U77w41/My-Data-Science-Journey/NPETL/Artificial Intelligence (AI) for Investments/Notes/Readme.md

 - What do we understand from overbought and oversold levels and their crossovers?
 - What do we understand from momentum and price divergence?

+<p style="text-align: center;">=================================Week 11=================================</p>

+# Lesson 01 : Regression Modelling

+## The lecture covers the following concepts:

+Introduction to Regression Algorithm
+Types of Data
+Introduction to Simple Linear Regression
+Expectations Operator
+Population and Sample Regression Function
+Ordinary Least Square (OLS) Estimation
+Introduction to Multiple Linear Regression
+Key assumptions with classical linear regression model (CLRM) BLUE Properties of OLS Estimators

+## Self-Assessment Questions:

+What do we understand from the regression algorithm?
+What are the different types of data employed in regression modeling?
+What do we understand from simple and multiple linear regression?
+What is the difference between population and sample regression function?
+What is the OLS method of estimation for regression coefficients?
+What are the key CLRM assumptions?
+What do we understand from BLUE properties of OLS estimators?

+# Lesson 02 : Regression Algorithm: Application

+## The lecture covers the following concepts:

+Data input and visualization
+Examining normality and stationarity of data
+Training simple and multiple linear regression algorithms with data Conducting model diagnostics with the trained algorithm Making predictions with regression algorithms Examining the out-of-sample forecasting efficiency of the model

+## Self-Assessment Questions:

+How to input, visualize, and summarize the financial market data with R?
+How to examine the normality and stationarity of the data with R?
+How train the regression algorithm on a given test data?
+How to conduct trained model diagnostics for issues such as heteroscedasticity, autocorrelation, multicollinearity, etc?
+How to examine the out-of-sample forecasting efficiency of a regression model?